djipidi/graphene_django_crud/README.md

 ## Meta parameters

 ### model (required parameter)
-the model used for the definition type
+The model used for the definition type

 ### only_fields / exclude_fields
-tuple of model fields to include/exclude in graphql type. only one of the two parameters can be declared.
+Tuple of model fields to include/exclude in graphql type.
+Only one of the two parameters can be declared.

 ### input_only_fields / input_exclude_fields
 tuple of model fields to include/exclude in graphql inputs type.
 Only one of the two parameters can be declared.